August 2088. Jordan Graham is 28, Maria Boone is 26.

 “What I need is for you to tell me you don’t love me,” she said.
 “And I’ll get over you.
 And you can go, and I’ll move on.”

 “Okay.”
 She nodded, seeming to have come to some compromise in her mind.
-“Then maybe, sometime, when you’re out there seeing all there is to see, if you ever get lonely from being alone, you could come find me.”
+“Then maybe, sometime, when you’re out there being alone and seeing all there is to see, if you ever get lonely, you could come find me.”

 “You would want that?
 Even if it was a long time?”